concourse/rfcs/040-valid-identifiers/proposal.md

   related pipelines will be grouped together, the values no longer have to be sanitized, and the pipeline name is now just `dependency`, conforming to this RFC.

+* **Are there any users who would become 'blocked' by this change?**

+  Aside from strong personal preference, are there any Concourse users that would be unable to upgrade given the new rules?

+  To put it another way: imagining Concourse had this strict naming convention from the get-go, are there any users who would *not be able to use Concourse* as a result?

+  *(No one came forward with this RFC open for almost a year, so I guess that answers that.)*

 # New Implications